plus-mobilitylab/net-prio/README.md

         filter_access_walk: True
     ```

+  - NetAScore output files need to be placed within the `data_input` directory and file names should follow the default naming scheme - e.g. `netascore_salzburg.gpkg`

+  - If you use custom NetAScore outputs, please edit the settings per individual code file to refer to your set of areas of interest (`aoi_name` or  `aoi_names` variables)

 - *optional* - if you want to compute population-weighted centrality variants (PBC): provide population raster files in GeoTIFF format - e.g. [GHS-POP](https://human-settlement.emergency.copernicus.eu/download.php?ds=pop) - inside the subdirectory `data_input/population_raster`

 ## Output

 During execution of the Python scripts and Jupyter notebooks several result files and intermediate output files are generated.
-These are stored within the `data` sub-directory.
+These are stored within the `data` subdirectory.

 Furthermore, plots are added by the workflow to the `plots` subdirectory.